juangamella/sempler/docs/source/index.rst

 Welcome to sempler's documentation!
 ===================================

 Sempler allows you to generate generate semi-synthetic data with known causal ground truth but distributions closely resembling those of a real data set of choice.
-It is one of the software contributions of the paper `"Characterization and Greedy Learning of Gaussian Structural Causal Models under Unknown Interventions" <TODO: arxiv link>`__ by Juan L. Gamella, Armeen Taeb, Christina Heinze-Deml and Peter Bühlmann.
-You can find more details in Appendix F of the paper.
+It is one of the software contributions of the paper `"Characterization and Greedy Learning of Gaussian Structural Causal Models under Unknown Interventions" <https://arxiv.org/abs/2211.14897>`__ by Juan L. Gamella, Armeen Taeb, Christina Heinze-Deml and Peter Bühlmann.
+You can find more details in Appendix F of the `paper <https://arxiv.org/pdf/2211.14897.pdf>`__.

 If you find this code useful, please consider citing:::

   @article{gamella2022characterization,
-    title={Characterization and Greedy Learning of Gaussian Structural Causal Models under Unknown Interventions}, author={Gamella, Juan L. and Taeb, Armeen and Heinze-Deml, Christina and B\"uhlmann, Peter}, year={2022}
+    title={Characterization and Greedy Learning of Gaussian Structural Causal Models under Unknown Interventions}, author={Gamella, Juan L. and Taeb, Armeen and Heinze-Deml, Christina and B\"uhlmann, Peter}, journal={arXiv preprint arXiv:2211.14897},
+    year={2022}
   }

 Overview
 --------

-The semi-synthetic data generation procedure is implemented in the class :class:`sempler.DRFSCM` (see [docs](https://sempler.readthedocs.io/en/latest/.)).
-A detailed explanation of the procedure can be found in :ref:`[1, appendix E] <references main>`.
+The semi-synthetic data generation procedure is implemented in the class :class:`sempler.DRFNet`.

 Additionally, you can generate purely synthetic data from general additive-noise models.
-Two classes are defined for this purpose.

 Two classes are defined for this purpose.

 - :class:`sempler.ANM` is for general (acyclic) additive noise SCMs.
 Any assignment function is possible, as are the distributions of the noise terms.
 - :class:`sempler.LGANM` is for linear Gaussian SCMs.
 While this is also possible with :class:`sempler.ANM`, this class simplifies the interface and offers the additional functionality of sampling "in the population setting", i.e. by returning a symbolic gaussian distribution (see :func:`sempler.LGANM.sample` and :class:`sempler.NormalDistribution`).